nucypher/taco-web/website/docs/Threshold Decryption.md

 sidebar_position: 16
 ---

-Decentralized threshold cryptography involves splitting a key into many parts (shares) and distributing those among authorized network members.
+Threshold Decryption (TDec) is a programmable access control service, in which decryption rights are typically based on the verified fulfillment of predefined conditions.
+Access conditions can be EVM-based (e.g. does the designated recipient own this NFT), RPC-driven (e.g. did the designated recipient commence active mining before this block) or time-based (e.g. has a preset period of time elapsed, after which the recipient's requests will be ignored).
+These conditions are also composable and can be combined in any logical sequence or decision tree.

-A certain number (threshold) of members who have the corresponding parts of the keys will be needed in order to reconstruct the original secret.
+TDec involves splitting the secret (a decryption key) into multiples shares and distributing those among authorized and collateralized node operators (stakers in the Threshold network).
+A minimum number – a threshold – of those operators holding the key shares must be online and actively participate in order to reconstruct the original secret.

-We refer to the threshold and shares as `m` and `n` and the overall configuration as `m-of-n` Ie. in a `3-of-5` scheme 3 out of the original 5 decentralized members are required to reconstruct the secret.
+We refer to the _threshold_ and _shares_ as `m` and `n` and the overall configuration as `m-of-n`.
+Ie. in a `3-of-5` scheme, 3 out of 5 node operators are required to reconstruct the secret.

 ## Creating Threshold Decryption objects